eProsima/Fast-DDS-docs/docs/dynamictypes.rst

     DynamicTypeBuilderFactory::GetInstance()->DeleteBuilder(pBuilder);
     DynamicDataFactory::GetInstance()->DeleteData(pData);

-To ease this management, the library incorporates especially shared pointers to call to the factories to delete the object directly ( `DynamicTypeBuilder_ptr` and  `DynamicData_ptr`).
+To ease this management, the library incorporates a special kind of shared pointers to call to the factories to delete the object directly ( `DynamicTypeBuilder_ptr` and  `DynamicData_ptr`).
 The only restriction on using this kind of pointers are the methods `LoanValue` and `ReturnLoanedValue`, because they return a pointer